firecracker-microvm/firecracker-go-sdk/README.md

     * Traffic sent on this device will be mirrored with the external `veth0` device, so from a practical perspective the VM's internal network interface will externally appear the same as `veth0`
+    * The internal name of the interface is determined by the Guest OS, not the Firecracker Go SDK.

 Note that the `ptp` and `host-local` plugins are not required, they are just used in this example.
 The `tc-redirect-tap` plugin can be chained after any CNI plugin that creates a